Limonada (Barry): Plot

-After Barry auditions for his role, he asks for a role for Gene.
-He is informed that Gene earned a bad reputation in the industry after he brought a real gun to the Full House set and insulted Jones when he failed to get a role in Family Ties.
-Barry then proclaims that Gene helped him in finding himself through his class, and his speech convinces the casting directors to get a role for Gene and himself.
-He then calls Sally to tell her the news; she apologizes for being dismissive earlier, but Barry just brushes it off and doesn't acknowledge his own explosive outburst, leaving her speechless.
-Then, as he opens the trunk, he discovers that Gene has escaped.
+After Barry auditions, he asks for a role for Gene, but the casting directors refuse, citing Gene's reputation in the industry after he brought a real gun to the Full House set and insulted Jones when he failed to cast in Family Ties.
+Barry makes an emotional appeal citing how Gene has helped him, which lands them the roles.
+He calls Sally to tell her the news; she apologizes for being dismissive earlier, but Barry brushes it off and doesn't acknowledge his outburst.
+As he opens the trunk, Barry discovers that Gene has escaped.